marta-krzyk-dev/NodeJSCluster/README.md

 `node index.js`

-Optionally, one can set DEBUG variable to print out messages in the console. (for Windows):
+Optionally, one can set DEBUG variable to print out messages in the console.
+Both version will result in the same output for this app. (for Windows):

-`set DEBUG=* & node index.js // Print out all debug messages`
+`set DEBUG=* & node index.js // Print out debug messages`

-`set DEBUG=helpers & node index.js // Print out debug messages coming from helpers module`
+`set DEBUG=cluster & node index.js `

 ## Printscreens
 ### Console output after starting the app with cluster debug messages